 As you already know, ghost Pokémon are strong against those of the same type, so long as you get the first punch in, you may win.
 However, if you come up against a psychic Pokémon such as Gardevior (Ralts' evolution), Espeon, or Mew, you don't need a fortune teller to tell you that you're about to kick some serious butt.

 Well, there you have it, everything we can tell you about the ghost Pokémon weakness.
-If you want to see how to defeat their nemesis, check out our normal Pokémon weakness guide (maybe check out our Pokédex article, too).
-We also have water Pokémon weakness, psychic Pokémon weakness, dragon Pokémon weakness, fire Pokémon weakness, and steel Pokémon weakness articles for those trying to stay afloat.
+For even more help, check out our water Pokémon weakness, ice Pokémon weakness, dragon Pokémon weakness, fire Pokémon weakness, and steel Pokémon weakness guides.